killerapp/mermaid-render/README.md

 - PostCSS and Tailwind CSS configuration

 This project demonstrates the integration of various modern web technologies to create a functional and interactive diagram maker application.

-[Note to editor: Please review and adjust the component descriptions if necessary.]